-- The Chair's role is to assure that the Board's behaviour is in compliance with its own rules and those legitimately imposed upon it from outside the organization. - Meeting discussion content will be only those issues which, according to Board policy, clearly belong to the Board to decide, not to the Director of Education. - Deliberation will be fair, open, and thorough but also timely, orderly, and kept to the point. - 2.
+- 1. The Chair's role is to assure that the Board's behaviour is in compliance with its own rules and those legitimately imposed upon it from outside the organization. - a.
+Meeting discussion content will be only those issues which, according to Board policy, clearly belong to the Board to decide, not to the Director of Education. - b.
+Deliberation will be fair, open, and thorough but also timely, orderly, and kept to the point. - 2.
 The Chair has authority to make decisions that fall within Board policies on GOVERNANCE PROCESS and BOARD: DIRECTOR RELATIONSHIP, except where the Board specifically delegates portions of this authority to another individual or committee(s).
-The Chair is authorized to use any reasonable interpretation of the provisions in these policies. - The Chair is empowered to chair Board meetings, with all the commonly accepted responsibility of that position, and in accordance with the procedural by-laws of the Huron-Superior Catholic District School Board. - b.
+The Chair is authorized to use any reasonable interpretation of the provisions in these policies. - a.
+The Chair is empowered to chair Board meetings, with all the commonly accepted responsibility of that position, and in accordance with the procedural by-laws of the Huron-Superior Catholic District School Board. - b.
 The Chair has no individual authority to make decisions about policies created by the Board within STRATEGIC OUTCOMES and EXECUTIVE LIMITATIONS policy areas.
-Therefore, the Chair may not supervise or direct the Director of Education, or staff. - The Chair is the designated spokesperson and shall represent the Board to outside parties in announcing Board-stated positions and in stating Chair decisions and interpretations within the area delegated to the Chair. - The Chair may delegate this authority but remains accountable for its use. - The Chair and/or Vice Chair, in consultation with the Director of Education, shall be responsible for the preparation of the meeting agendas, and may include other items identified by the Board. - The Chair ensures that members of the Board have the information needed for informed f. discussion of the agenda items; - The Chair conveys the decisions of the Board to the Board's Director of Education; - The Chair provides leadership to the Board in maintaining the Board's focus on a Multi-Year Strategic Plan established under section 169.1; - The Chair provides leadership to the Board in maintaining the Board's focus on the Board's Mission, and
+Therefore, the Chair may not supervise or direct the Director of Education, or staff. - c.
+The Chair is the designated spokesperson and shall represent the Board to outside parties in announcing Board-stated positions and in stating Chair decisions and interpretations within the area delegated to the Chair. - d.
+The Chair may delegate this authority but remains accountable for its use. - e.
+The Chair and/or Vice Chair, in consultation with the Director of Education, shall be responsible for the preparation of the meeting agendas, and may include otheritems identified by the Board. - f.
+The Chair ensures that members of the Board have the information needed for informed discussion of the agenda items; - g.
+The Chair conveys the decisions of the Board to the Board's Director of Education; - h.
+The Chair provides leadership to the Board in maintaining the Board's focus on a Multi-Year Strategic Plan established under section 169.1; - i.
+The Chair provides leadership to the Board in maintaining the Board's focus on the Board's Mission, and - j.

-T. O 1 The Chair assumes s suich resnansihilities as may be specified by the Board.

-j.
 The Chair assumes such responsibilities as may be specified by the Board.

+te enan accantee cach respensionalee ac may o e Beara.

 ADOPTED Regular Meeting - November 5, 2003 DISTRIBUTION

 Motion B-111 i) Trustees

 Regular Meeting - May 11, 2011 ii) Administration

 Motion B-60 iii) Principals

 Regular Meeting - May 15, 2013 iv) Teaching Personnel

-Motion B-53 v) C.U.P.E.
+Motion B-53 V) C.U.P.E.

 Regular Meeting - October 18, 2017

 Motion B-178

 Regular Meeting - September 22, 2021

 Motion B-

-POLICY TITLE: GOVERNANCE PROCESS Approved: Nov.
-5, 2003 Reviewed: Sept.
+Approved:Nov.
+5, 2003Reviewed:Sept.
 22/21